MovieAugur/BoxOfficePredictor/README.md

-pred_collection
+BoxOfficePredictor
 ===============
-boxofficepredictor.java consolidated file
-updates the database after calculating predicted collection using the expression. usage java \<jar\> \<moviename\>
+boxofficepredictor.java is the consolidated file.
+Updates the database after calculating predicted collection using the expression. usage - java \<jar\> \<moviename\>